frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/income-tax-slab.md

 In many countries, income tax is levied on individual taxpayers based on a slab system where different tax rates have been prescribed for different slabs and such tax rates keep increasing with an increase in the income slab.
 In ERPNext, you can define multiple Income Tax Slabs and link them to individual employee's salary structure via Salary Structure Assignment.

-To access Salary Component, go to:
+To access Income Tax Slab, go to:
 > Home > Human Resources > Payroll > Income Tax Slab

 ## 1. How to create an Income Tax Slab

 To create a new Income Tax Slab:

-1. Go to: Income Tax Slab > New.
-1. Enter its name, company, and the date from which it is effective.
+1. Enter a Name for the IT Slab, Company and the date from which it will be Effective From.
-1. Enter the tax rates as per the slab.
-1. Enter whether tax exemption is applicable or not.
-1. Enter if any other taxes apply to income tax.
+1. Enable the checkbox 'Allow Tax Exemption' if applicable.
-1. Save.
+1. Save and Submit.

+## 2. Features

 ### 2.1 Tax Slabs